flybywiresim/docs/docs/airliner-flying-guide/approaches.md

 | LNAV Only | GPS or the Aircrafts position inside the flight management computers | Approaches where there are no radio beacons in the area |
 | Visual | Pilots eyeball! | Where there is no issue with the weather and the runway is already in sight |

 These approaches are all flown traditionally with just a beacon pointer or the localiser giving left/right corrections.
 With a helpful co-pilot who will be using the altitude table to check if you are high or low, you keep correcting down towards the runway.
 As the term non-precision hints, these approaches are nowhere near as accurate as a precision approach and as such can require quite good weather to be able to attempt them.
-VOR and NBD beacons are slowly disappearing due to maintenance costs and the more useful APV approaches being made available.
+VOR and NDB beacons are slowly disappearing due to maintenance costs and the more useful APV approaches being made available.

 ***